 How we may help

-SQEMARINE provides guidance based on data from RiSK4SEA platform, in particular on findings by Paris and Tokyo MoU on possible deficiencies related to CIC.
-Additionally, a full best practice guidance will be provided in order to address the CIC questionnaire checklist, when published.
+Additionally, SQEMARINE can provide guidance based on data from RiSK4SEA platform, in particular on findings by Paris and Tokyo MoU on possible deficiencies related to CIC, as per below table.

 ||RiSK4SEA (Last 5 Years 2016-2020)